nodeontrain/nodeontrain.xyz/tuts/microposts_resource.md

 == 20151229221845_create_microposts: migrated (0.256s)
 {% endhighlight %}

-The Rails routes, with a new rule for Microposts resources.
+The [trainjs](https://nodeontrain.xyz) routes, with a new rule for Microposts resources.

 {% highlight javascript %}
 module.exports = [